selym3/chippy/README.md

 ## todo

-* finish implementing opcodes
+* opcodes may need fixing
-* draw function xor'ing correctly after consecutive draws?
-* timers
+* sound and delay timers
-* fix issues with segfaults with roms/tetris
+* change sprite to not require copy MAYBE
+* find issue that causes loop in roms/lunar-lander.ch8
+* return string in handle(opcode) for better debug

 ## resources